algotech/avoidable/README.md

   </Avoidable>
 ```

+Note
+>You have to wrap your entire screen with `<Avoidable>` component in order for it to work as expected.

-Or define an area within your Avoidable Component
+And/or define an area within your Avoidable Component

 ```javascript
  <Avoidable>